Francisco González has been making adventure games using Adventure Game

 The Ben Jordan series is done, and I have no interest in returning to or revisiting it.
 Unfortunately, I no longer have access to the source code for the games, so I have no way of updating them or offering any kind of patch support, which makes putting them on Steam not worth the effort.

-Currently, the only official localization available for my games is German for Lamplight City.
+Currently, the only official localizations available for my games are German for Lamplight City and Rosewater.
 I won't stop anyone from doing fan translations, but I can't officially support them.

 Check the Steam page, or the game's page on this website.
 If you can't find a release date, it means it hasn't been announced yet.
 In the meantime, consider the release date "when it's done."